 • 2018

-Boston would make it back to the World Series in 1967, 1975, and 1986, but lost on all three occasions in seven games.
-But in 2004, the Sox would end the “Curse of the Bambino,” defeating the Cardinals in the World Series to capture the team’s first title in 86 years.
+Boston made it back to the World Series in 1967, 1975, and 1986, but lost on all three occasions in seven games.
+But in 2004, the Sox would end the “Curse of the Bambino,” as Boston defeated the Cardinals in the World Series to capture the team’s first title in 86 years.

 Leave a Reply